 According to the USDA, this claim indicates the eggs came from hens who were "never confined to a cage and have had unlimited access to food, water, and the freedom to roam," but usually only within the confines of a barn.
 In fact, some cage-free hens may not have much more room than caged birds. ("Cage free" is typically not used on eggs from hens that have access to range or pasture.)

-According to the Food Safety and Inspection Service (FSIS) labeling guideline which applies to egg products but not eggs sold in the shell-animal-raising claims on a label must be accompanied by a definition.
-The USDA Agricultural Marketing Service (AMS) verifies "cage free" claims on shell eggs when made by USDA-inspected egg producers and requires premarket label approval if the claim will appear on a carton that also contains the voluntary USDA egggrading mark (shield).
-The AMS, which verifies the claim with unscheduled on-farm inspections conducted once per year, requires that cage-free hens (1) be allowed to exhibit natural behaviors, (2) be provided enrichments such as scratch areas, perches and nests, and (3) have access to litter, protection from predators, and be able to move within a barn in a manner that promotes bird welfare.
-The claim is not verified when used on non-USDA- graded shell eggs, unless the producer participates in a third-party program that certifies "cage free" claims pertaining to eggs.
+According to the Food Safety and Inspection Service (FSIS) labeling guideline-which applies to egg products but not shell eggs-animal-raising claims on a label must be accompanied by a definition.
+The USDA Agricultural Marketing Service (AMS) verifies "cage free" claims when made by USDA-inspected egg producers.
+The AMS verifies the claim with on-farm inspections conducted twice per year.
+The claim is not verified when used on non-USDA-graded eggs, unless the producer participates in a third-party program that certifies "cage free" claims pertaining to eggs.